tisztamo/js-training/language.md

 ```
 The variable *i* is shared between the event handlers. [jsfiddle](https://jsfiddle.net/v7gjv/light/)

-To fix, separate the binding into a function to have a new closure. [fixed](https://jsfiddle.net/v7gjv/1/light/)
+To fix, separate the binding into a function which creates a new closure. [fixed](https://jsfiddle.net/v7gjv/1/light/)

 .attribution[Sample from [MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Closures)]